 Conclusions:

 The exact user plane interworking scenario must be indicated at the H.248 interface to the MGW.
-All identifed scenarios so far, - TLS based and DTLS based -, are all of type "application agnostic".
+All identifed DTLS based scenarios so far are all of type "application agnostic".
 There is not yet any "application aware" scenario.

+(Reminder: all investigated TLS based scenarios are either application agnostic or aware (see clause 4.1.4/29.828).

-Hence, the applied SDP "m=" line <proto> codepoints should be consequently also "application agnostic".
+Hence, the applied SDP "m=" line <proto> codepoints should be consequently also "application agnostic" in case of DTLS.

-The "application aware" codepoints are required for any kind of "application aware" behaviour of the MGW.
+DTLS: The "application aware" codepoints are required for any kind of "application aware" behaviour of the MGW.
 Such scenarios are not yet identified by 3GPP and within Rel-12, however, any misuse (e.g., by introducing redundant stage 3 signalling) would be a design mistake and could lead to potential problems in future.

 Outlook